-Our mission is to “share Chicago stories” and serve as a hub of scholarship and learning, inspiration, and civic engagement.
+Our mission is to serve as the primary destination for learning, inspiration, and civic engagement to connect people to Chicago’s history and each other.
 This mission is at the center of the Museum’s programs and events, exhibitions, educational initiatives, publications, and collecting activities so that we can help all Chicagoans make meaningful and personal connections to history.
 This mission was established upon the importance of sharing others’ stories, which we recognize is a great responsibility.
 We acknowledge that the Chicago History Museum has often reflected a homogenous and colonialist interpretation of history with many Chicagoan’s stories and perspectives underrepresented or missing in our physical spaces, collection, programs, and publications.
 According to data from the 2010 US Census, Chicago’s racial makeup is 30% Black, 32% white, and 29% Latinx, but our 2019 visitor data revealed that our member base is 87% white, clearly not representative of the entirety of Chicago.

 As a cultural institution dedicated to community, civic engagement, and storytelling, we need to hold ourselves to a higher standard.
 We are committing ourselves to create a more inclusive, representative, and equitable institution, which includes sharing authority for the documentation and interpretation of the city’s history.
 We recognize the importance of developing relationships, adding value, and creating trust in communities we have previously under- or misrepresented and know that this work takes time.
 We are dedicating ourselves to creating a practice in which we are continually learning how to become a better resource for our community by actively inviting them into our process and welcoming an open dialogue on how to best represent our city.